 - Disability Living Allowance care component

 - Personal Independence Payment Daily Living component

 - Attendance Allowance

 Manner of claims

 Council tax support must be applied for and is not automatically awarded.
-Please see making a council tax support claim for more information.
+See making a council tax support claim for more information.

 Income based Council Tax Support is not the same as council tax discounts that you may be entitled to.
-Please see types council tax support for discounts that you may be entitled to.
+See types council tax support for discounts that you may be entitled to.

 Council tax support cannot normally be backdated so it is important that you return your claim form to us straightaway.

 If you want to back date your claim, you will have to show ‘continuous good cause’ about why you did not claim earlier.
 The maximum amount of time we can consider backdating your council tax support claim is up to 3 months.

 Contact the Welfare and Housing Service for help with budgeting, financial advice and advice on how changes affect your council tax.